SamAnsell/cis400-PUBG-final-project/README.md

   * If you are on a Mac, I recommend installing with Homebrew:
     * https://www.dyclassroom.com/howto-mac/how-to-install-nodejs-and-npm-on-mac-using-homebrew
   * To verify the install, the following commands should both produce version numbers:
-    * $ node -v
+    * `$ node -v`
-    * $ npm -v
+    * `$ npm -v`
-* Once node has been installed, cd into the dastew02-client/ directory
+* Once node has been installed, `cd` into the dastew02-client/ directory

-- ls, and verify there is indeed a file titled 'package.json'
+- `ls`, and verify there is indeed a file titled 'package.json'

-* run 'npm install' - which may take several minutes (installing all dependencies in package.json)
+* run `npm install` - which may take several minutes (installing all dependencies in package.json)
-* run 'npm start' - this will launch the local development server at localhost:3000 (and should automatically open in the browser)
+* run `npm start` - this will launch the local development server at localhost:3000 (and should automatically open in the browser)

 - Click 'Player Stats' and enter a players in-game name to make a GET request over to one of the Flask servers, and present their player data to the user
 - Click 'Twitter Sentiment' which will make a GET request over to one of the Flask servers, and present the Twitter sentiment data provided as a line graph to the user